terual/plugin-Hitster/README.md

 # Lyrionster

-Play the [https://hitstergame.com](Hitster game) on your Lyrion-connected player.
+Play the [Hitster game](https://hitstergame.com) on your [Lyrion](https://lyrion.org)-connected player.
 This plugin makes use of the Spotify integration in LMS.

-The app side of the plugin is based on [https://github.com/andygruber/songseeker](SongSeeker) by andygruber.
+The app side of the plugin is based on [SongSeeker](https://github.com/andygruber/songseeker) by [andygruber](https://github.com/andygruber).

 ## Compatible games